Social Work

 Admission Requirements

 Prospective students from all academic disciplines are invited to apply to the Master of Social Work program.
-Those admitted to the graduate social work program may be admitted with generalist status or advanced standing status, depending on the major or discipline associated with their bachelor's degree.
+Those admitted to the graduate social work program may be admitted with Generalist status or Advanced Standing (Specialist) status, depending on the major or discipline associated with their bachelor's degree.
 They may apply to start in the Fall or Spring semester.
 Prospective students requesting admission to the program with either status must submit the following:

-3. Evidence of having successfully completed (grade of C or higher) a minimum of 21-semester credits from the following liberal arts areas: psychology, sociology, ecology, political science, law, economics, business, statistics, research, and oral or written communication.
+- Evidence of having successfully completed (grade of C or higher) a minimum of 21 semester credits from the following liberal arts areas: psychology, sociology, ecology, political science, law, economics, business, statistics, research, and oral or written communication.

-7. Basic knowledge of computer technology, including good word processing skills.
+- Basic knowledge of computer technology, including good word processing skills and virtual/online meetings.

 Please note: Academic credit is not given for life or work experiences.